ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 exit status 1
 ```

-If the ledger hasn't enough funds, the following error message is going to appear:
+If the ledger doesn't have enough funds, the following error message appears:

 ```text
 *** Please sign subnet creation hash on the ledger device ***
 Error: insufficient funds: provided UTXOs need 1000000 more units of asset "U8iRqJoiJm8xZHAacmvYyZVwqQx6uDNtQeP3CQ6fcgQk3JqnK"
 ```

-Otherwise, bot the CLI and the ledger are going to request to sign the TX:
+Otherwise, both the CLI and the Ledger request to sign the TX:

 ```text
 *** Please sign add validator hash on the ledger device ***
 ```

-On the ledger a `Sign Hash` window is going to be active.
-Navigate to the ledger `Accept` window by
+This activates a `Sign Hash` window on the Ledger.
+Navigate to the Ledger `Accept`
-using the ledger's right button, and then authorize the request by pressing both left and right buttons.
+window by using the ledger's right button, and then authorize the request by pressing both left and
+right buttons.

-This might take a couple of seconds, and is going to print, if successful:
+This might take a couple of seconds.
+After, it prints:

 ```text
 Transaction successful, transaction ID: r3tJ4Wr2CWA8AaticmFrKdKgAs5AhW2wwWTaQHRBZKwJhsXzb
 ```

 This means the node is now a validator on the given Subnet on `Mainnet`!
+However, your work isn't
+complete.
+You **must** finish the [Join a Subnet](#join-a-subnet) section otherwise your Subnet
+risks downtime.

 You can get the P-Chain TX id information on [Avalanche Explorer](https://subnets.avax.network/)

 ## Join a Subnet

 You might already have a running validator which you want to add to a specific Subnet.
 For this, run
 the `join` command.
 This is a bit of a special command.
-The `join` command is going to either just _print the required instructions_
+The `join` command is going to either just
-for your already running node or is going to attempt at configuring a config file the user provides.
+_print the required instructions_ for your already running node or is going to attempt at
+configuring a config file the user provides.

 ```bash
 avalanche subnet join testsubnet